dodsonphillip62/notes/README.md

 5. Refactor your existing code regularly to remove duplication, simplify logic, improve performance, or fix errors.
 Doing so will make your current codebase healthier and more maintainable in the long run.
 6. Learn and use version control systems like Git to manage your source code and collaborate with others.
 It'll help you keep track of your work and make it easier down the road to fix or revert any changes.
 7. Continuously learn and keep up with new programming languages, frameworks, tools, libraries, best-practices, security vulnerabilities, performance optimizations, debugging techniques, version-control systems, testing frameworks and anything else that' ll help make you a better and efficient programmer.

+# 2024-03-08
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In software development, strive for clear, concise code that's easy to understand and maintain.
+Complexity often leads to bugs and difficulties in collaboration.
+Always aim to reduce complexity by breaking down large problems into smaller, manageable components, and use abstractions wisely to encapsulate details.
+Remember, code should be written for humans to read first and machines second."

+In practice, this also means adopting good coding standards, commenting your code effectively, avoiding unnecessary repetition (DRY principle), and continuously refactoring to keep your codebase clean and efficient.
+The ability to write simple solutions to complex problems is a hallmark of a skilled programmer.